top of page

 BACKGROUND AND BIOGRAPHY

-Following this (2003) Gary accepted two part time drum kit teaching positions at the Murray Conservatorium of Music and Albury Music School.
+In 2003, Gary accepted two part‑time drum kit teaching positions—one at the Murray Conservatorium of Music and another at Albury Music School—marking the beginning of his long-standing commitment to music education.

 20220918_121527[1].jpg

-Gary then went on to attain all four grades of the Australian Music Examination Board's (A.M.E.B) contemporary drum set syllabus while also periodically partaking in masterclasses and lessons with some of the world's most respected drum set players.
-Around this time (2005) Gary's teaching and playing began to expand with him accepting teaching work at various primary schools, high schools, and private music education institutions while simultaneously playing in various musical settings such as cover bands, originals bands, community concert bands as well as for regional music theatre companies.
+Gary went on to complete all four grades of the Australian Music Examination Board’s (A.M.E.B.)
+Contemporary Drum Set syllabus, while also taking lessons and partaking in masterclasses with some of the world’s most respected drummers.
+Around this time (2005), his teaching and performing work began to grow.
+He started teaching across a range of primary schools, high schools, and private music programs, all while playing in a variety of musical settings — cover bands, original projects, community concert bands, and regional music theatre productions.

-Gary has published three drumming textbooks The Drummers Vade Mecum, (2007), The Drummers Enchiridion (2021) and The Drummers Overture (2022).
-All were received well by the music education community, with the first edition of The Drummers Vade Mecum appearing in the international drumming magazine Modern Drummer.
+Gary has published three drumming textbooks — The Drummers Vade Mecum (2007), The Drummers Enchiridion (2021), and The Drummers Overture (2022).
+All three have been well received within the music education community, with the first edition of The Drummers Vade Mecum even appearing in Modern Drummer magazine.
 A revised edition of The Drummers Vade Mecum was released in 2015.

-Gary has also been given the opportunity to represent the Turkish cymbal company Bosphorus and Australian musical instrument distributiors Promusic Australia as an endorsee, and more recently has accepted a position as drummer with regional ensemble Sweet Buzz.
+Gary has also had the opportunity to represent Bosphorus Cymbals (Turkey) and Promusic Australia as an endorsee, and more recently joined the regional ensemble Sweet Buzz as their drummer.

 The Drummers Vade Mecum